Dr Mary Peace

 Khan, H. (2016).
 Masculinity and the whoremonger in mid-eighteenth century memoirs does whoremongering conform to contemporary ideals of masculinity?
 (Doctoral thesis).
 Supervised by Peace, M. http://doi.org/10.7190/shu-thesis-00035

-I am currently supervising a PhD thesis on the representation of 'idiocy' in Romantic-era literature.
+I am currently supervising a PhD by Rose Hilton on the passions and the idea of the self in eighteenth century play texts by women.